 Additional Connectivity Options

 The JBL Flip 5 sports a nifty PartyBoost button that lets you connect to other compatible speakers to amplify the volume.

 Do note that when I say compatible speakers, I mean the newer speakers like the JBL Pulse 4.
-PartyBoost is not the same as JBL Connect+ and hence will not work with older speakers such as Flip 4 or the Charge 4, and quite a few reviewers have expressed their displeasure on their reviews.
+PartyBoost is not the same as JBL Connect+ and hence will not work with older speakers such as Flip 4 or the Charge 4, and quite a few reviewers have expressed their displeasure over this on their reviews.

 Luckily, the Bose Soundlink Color 2 has a nifty addition in the form of Bluetooth multipoint when it comes to connectivity.
 This tech lets you connect up to two devices at the same time to the speaker, thereby adding to your convenience.

 At the same time, it also comes with Party Mode.
 Like the PartyBoost feature, it lets you amplify the sound by letting you pair it with other compatible Bose speakers through the Bose Connect+ app.
 The Party Mode is available in speakers like the SoundLink Revolve Plus.